-Note: For Projects 2, 3, and 4 in this course you will be selecting topics that you authentically care about, so start brainstorming early!
+Note: For the projects in this course, you will be selecting topics that you authentically care about, so start brainstorming early!

 Grading & Attendance Policies

 Occasionally, and if it benefits the whole class, I will offer extensions to everyone and announce them in advance.
 Late work that has not been granted an extension will receive feedback but lower points.